lalancz/downward-certificates/CERTIFICATES.md

-To run a Fast Downward with certificate generation, you need to have CUDD installed.
-If you set up the environment variable CUDD_DIR, cmake should find it.
+# Installation

-Step by step guide:
+To run a Fast Downward with certificate generation, you need to have CUDD installed and have the environment variable CUDD_DIR pointing to your installation.
+To install CUDD, perform the following steps:

 (In what follows \<path-to-cudd\> is the path where you want CUDD to be installed to)